 This section describes the storage cell configuration, and contains the following topics:

-2.5.1 Configuring LO Remote Management With Static IP for Oracle Exadata Storage Servers
+2.5.1 Configuring ILOM With Static IP for Oracle Exadata Storage Servers

-Basic lights-out (LO) remote management configuration is done during the first boot.
+Basic lights-out remote management configuration is done during the first boot.

 2.5.2 Preparing the Servers

-This procedure describes how to prepare the database servers and Oracle Exadata Storage Servers for use.
+Use the following steps to prepare the database servers and storage servers for use.

-- Power on the storage cell to boot its operating system.
+- Power on the storage server to boot its operating system.

-- Respond to the prompts to configure the system, after the storage cell boots.
+- Respond to the prompts to configure the system, after the storage server boots.